prasunanand/gsoc_blog/sciruby_blog.md

                         AX = B
 where A is an m×n matrix, B and X are n×p matrices, we needed to solve this equation by iterating through B.

-NMatrix-MRI implements this functionality using NMatrix::BLAS::cblas_trsm operator.
-However, for NMatrix-JRuby, we implemented NMatrix#matrix_solve.
+NMatrix-MRI implements this functionality using *NMatrix::BLAS::cblas_trsm* method.
+However, for NMatrix-JRuby,  *NMatrix#matrix_solve* is the analogous method used.

 ```ruby
   def matrix_solve rhs